mui/mui-x/docs/data/data-grid/export/export.md

 They are [exceljs](https://github.com/exceljs/exceljs#interface) objects and allow you to directly manipulate the Excel file.

 Thanks to these two methods, you can modify the metadata of the exported spreadsheet.
-You can also use it to add add custom content on top or bottom of the worksheet, as follow:
+You can also use it to add custom content on top or bottom of the worksheet, as follows:

 ```jsx
 function exceljsPreProcess({ workbook, worksheet }) {